 Visit our template guides to learn how your template displays category navigation.

-Disable category navigation in the Style Editor.
+Disable category navigation in the Site Styles panel.
 Depending on your template, you'll either uncheck Show Category Navigation, or select Display: Hide.

 You may want to change the order in which products display in a Products Page.
 For example, you can place your best-selling items first.

 Open a Products Page.
 In the panel click and drag a product to move it into place.
 You can press and hold Shift to select multiple products simultaneously.